Hawaiian Crash Course

 If you commit these licks to memory, you will be off to a promising start.
 These are some really great tabs.
 Play along with your favorite Hawaiian song or the tracks which I've provided and try out some of these musical gems.
-Hawaiian music is not a guitar, it's a style.
+Hawaiian music is not a guitar, it's a music style.

 Nothing worthwhile in life comes easy.
 You have to stick with it and work at it.
 I recommend ordering Jerry Byrd's instruction course available from Scotty's music in St. Louis, Missouri.
 It's the most comprehensive lap steel course I know of.
 Also, it's important to listen to lots of Hawaiian steel guitar so you'll become familiar with the sounds and get them into your mind.
 You'll recognize sounds while your learning and playing the steel guitar.
 Start with C6th (high-to-low: E - C - A - G - E - C).
+This is the tuning that most players use.
 I use a C# on many tabs, but I don't use it as much in live playing as I used to because I can't strum all across without it sounding sour.
 The C# gets in the way.
 Bb is more natural and doesn't sound so off when you accidentally hit it.

 There's no short cuts except a good teacher.
 The following tabs don't have timing information, so it's really difficult to know what the phrases are supposed to sound like.
 That's why I made THIS TAB/AUDIO PAGE TO HELP YOU.